In this easy variation on the classic recipe, I coat the chicken breast in a tasty sauce of olive oil, mustard, garlic

 The classic recipe is a French dish of chicken served in a rich sauce of heavy cream and wine.
-It’s delicious, but takes some work and is not particularly healthy.
+It’s delicious but takes some work.

 I based this recipe on my tried and tested tutorial on how to bake chicken breast.
 Essentially adding the tarragon sauce to the basic recipe and then baking in the oven.

 I use medium-sized, 8 oz chicken breasts, and they are fully cooked after 15-20 minutes in a hot (450F) oven.
 If your chicken breasts are larger, you will need to bake them longer.
 The best way to know for sure that they are fully cooked is to use an instant-read thermometer.